timescale/docs/getting-started/queries.md

 # Queries

-Timescale supports full SQL, so you don't need to learn a custom query language.
+$COMPANY supports full SQL, so you don't need to learn a custom query language.
 This section contains some simple queries that you can run directly on this page.
-When you have constructed the perfect query, use the copy button to use it on your own database.
+When you have constructed the perfect query, use the copy button to run it on your own database.

 Most of the queries in this section look for the last four days of data.
 This is